mnooner256/pyqrcode/README.md

 The alphanumeric type is very limited in that it can only encode some ASCII characters.
 It encodes: uppercase letters, 0-9, the horizontal space, and eight punctuation characters.
-To see a complete list of the possible characters that can be encoded see the pyqrcode.tables.ascii_codes dictionary.
+A complete list of the possible characters that can be encoded can be found in the  pyqrcode.tables.ascii_codes dictionary.
 The available characters will let you encode a URL (the string is uppercased automatically).

 ```python
 >>> url = QRCode('http://uca.edu')